SlothCodeszz/RDAMP-Task-1/README.md

-## A task performed to for Real Care Tech Mark Bootcamp
+## A task performed for Real Care Tech Mark Bootcamp

 ---